 Presenting a glamorous picture of life on the road was probably done to gain higher ratings, but ultimately damaged the public’s perception of the average truckie.

-The Truckies was plagued by artificial storylines and did not rate well despite being action-packed with wonderful stunt work and a hard working, high-profile cast.
+The Truckies was plagued by artificial storylines – the research was clearly conducted in an armchair and not in the cabin of an 18-wheeler – and the show did not rate well despite being action-packed with wonderful stunt work and a hard-working, high-profile cast.

 It featured excellent camera work, some of it filmed on the highway at the BP Pine Hill roadhouse service station near Lilydale.
 The crew were assisted through filming by the Victorian State Police who escorted the trucks and even closed roads upon request.